This latest release brings to you improved consistency in report timings.

-With our upcoming move to Lighthouse, test consistency with regards to timings is even more important, as key metrics like Web Vitals all rely on measurements of time in seconds or milliseconds.
+With our recent move to Lighthouse, test consistency with regards to timings is even more important, as key metrics like Web Vitals all rely on measurements of time in seconds or milliseconds.

-Note: This update is a work in progress will be continuously monitored and tweaked as test data comes in.
+Note: This update is a work in progress, and will be continuously monitored and tweaked as test data comes in.

 How does this affect your GTmetrix report?

-This change should not affect your PageSpeed and YSlow scores, as they are focused on front-end structural recommendations (i.e. how well your page is built for speed).
+This change should not affect your Structure Score (or your PageSpeed/YSlow scores on Legacy reports), as it is focused on front-end structural recommendations (i.e. how well your page is built for speed).

-However as for timings, the general answer is – it depends.
-Generally, timings and Fully loaded times will likely increase if your past tests were run during a non-peak load period.
+However, as for timings, the general answer is – it depends.
+Generally, timings and Fully Loaded Time will likely increase if your past tests were run during a non-peak load period.
 If you have set up Alerts that are based on timings, you may need to adjust the timing thresholds.

 Other things to note, as with all GTmetrix reports in the past, is that the test server performance is just one factor in page load performance – the other major components include:

 The time to resolve a domain name will vary depending on if the domain name has been cached and the performance of your DNS servers (as well as third-party hosts’ DNS servers).